Where to Start and How to See it Through

 Does that mean, eventually that grocery shopping will be more of a fulfilment service than a hands-on face-to-face interaction?
 How are you going to keep your workforce and not lose valuable talent to tech?

 You need to think of these things well in advance, if not only to quell employee fears.
 Yes, you may have to lose a few cashiers, but it’s up to you to let lifelong employees know that you’re interested in growing and changing with their help – not without it.

-5. Set Behavior Standards and Use Past Experiences for Training
+5. Set Behavior Standards

 You won’t always have the HR staff you have today.
 Eventually, your team will change and they’ll take their on-job experiences with them.
 How can you create a recording or issues that come up for future use?